willburden/credential_truth/README.md

 ## Usage

-To get set up, first **make sure** you're logged in as the user you wish to authenticate (here I'm logging in as `root`).
+To get set up, first **make sure** you're logged in as the user you wish use Docker with (here I'm logging in as `root`).
 This step is essential.

 ```console
 user@host:~$ sudo su